micmejia/bible-dump/AMPC/Mark/Mark 3.md

-Again Jesus went into a synagogue, and a man was there who had one withered hand [[^a]as the result of accident or disease].
+Again Jesus went into a synagogue, and a man was there who had one withered hand [as the result of accident or disease].